tfeb/dsm/README.md

 is a more elaborate version of `let*`.

-An example of a blank variables: this function will extract a list of keyword variable names from the various possible keyword argument specifications allowed by CL:
+An example of blank variables: this function will extract a list of keyword variable names from the various possible keyword argument specifications allowed by CL:

 ```lisp
 (defun keyword-variable-names (keyword-argument-specifications)